 The interest-free aspect of the federal loan expired in January 2011.
-The EDD paid \$303.5 million in interest to the federal government by September 30, 2011.
+The EDD paid \$303.5 million in interest to the federal government at the end of September 2011.
 An interest payment cannot be paid from the UI Trust Fund or EDD's UI Administrative funds.
-This payment was accounted for in the Governor's May Revise Budget to come from the State Disability Insurance Fund and be repaid by General Fund monies within four years.
+This payment was covered by a loan from the State Disability Insurance Fund and must be repaid by General Fund monies within four years.
+It's estimated the loan interest owed in September 2012 will total more than \$417 million.

 There is a national dialogue occurring, including the President's Budget Proposal and several bills that would address some aspect of the states' Trust Fund solvency issues.
-EDD will be monitoring the situation closely to keep our customers apprised of any developments.
+The EDD will be monitoring the situation closely to keep our customers apprised of any developments.